legit-gaming/legit-gaming.github.io/PracticeExercises.md

 **Exercises:** <br>
 A.  In your HTML file, add a button using the button tag: &lt;button> <br><br>
 B.  In your HTML file, add a button using the input tag: &lt;input> <br><br>
 C.  Create a function in your JavaScript file that prints a message to the console.
-Update your HTML buttons to call this funtion when clicked.
+Update your HTML buttons to call this function when clicked.

 <br>